 (Produced by Barry Van Zyl)

 Eerie, weird, unusual, evocative and traditional music played on the Zimbabwean mbira, or thumb piano.
 Although mbiras have been used on uptempo popular music in recent years, here the music is languid and haunting, and the structure is so different from what we have been trained to hear that there is a sensation of being adrift or aloft, over a cavernous precipice; the easily recognized supports of modern music are largely absent, and listeners have to give themselves over to unfamiliar, cyclical rhythms and chants.
 It's an entirely pleasant experience, buoyed by gentle, finely textured sounds and a mysteriously comforting vibe.
-I'm reminded of Francis Bebey's "Akwaaba" album, although this is less stark and a bit warmer -- definitely worth checking out, although it might take a while to get onto the right wavelength.
+I'm reminded of Francis Bebey's Akwaaba album, although this is less stark and a bit warmer -- definitely worth checking out, although it might take a while to get onto the right wavelength.

-Stella Chiweshe "Shungu" (Piranha, 1994)
+Stella Chiweshe "Shungu" (Piranha Records, 1994)

 A fine live album, with mellow songs, fast dance numbers and plenty of lushly hypnotic grooves...
 Great sound quality and Chiweshe's usual brand of gorgeous, melodic music.
 Recommended!

-Stella Chiweshe "Chisi" (Piranha, 1994)
+Stella Chiweshe "Chisi" (Piranha Records, 1994)

 Stella Chiweshe "Kumusha" (Piranha, 1994)

 Stella Chiweshe "Ambuya?"
-(Shanachie, 1988)
+(Shanachie Records, 1988)

 Another solid effort by this melodic master of the Zimbabwean mbira, or finger piano.
 This is, I suppose, a "poppy" affair, although only in the context of Chiweshe's own ethereal body of work, but not in the synths'n'drum machine sense of other '80s world music.
 It's just that this is such a smooth, easy-on-the-ears kind album, one that sounds great and goes right by ya before you know it.
 Nothing to complain about, really... just wish it was longer!

 If Zimbabwean pop star Stella Chiweshe has ever made a bad album, I certainly haven't heard it.
 This latest collection, recorded mostly in 1998, is another delight, full of her beautiful work on the mbira finger piano, and the searching, impassioned vocals that are Chiweshe's trademark.
 While this record has a few upbeat, chimurenga pop songs, it's mostly made up of more brooding, oddly mystical numbers, challenging tonal explorations that might even give John Zorn, Zoviet France and their difficult-music crowd pause for thought.
 This is the best kind of world music: odd, mysterious, compelling because of its mix of beauty and otherness.
-Instead of adapting herself to easily digested, cookie-cutter formulas, Chiweshe makes the music she feels, taking what her Shona culture taught her and then crafts art so persistently alluring that it urges our curiousity, compelling us to learn what's going on inside all the pretty sounds.
+Instead of adapting herself to easily digested, cookie-cutter formulas, Chiweshe makes the music she feels, taking what her Shona culture taught her and then crafts art so persistently alluring that it urges our curiosity, compelling us to learn what's going on inside all the pretty sounds.
 She's been making music for decades now, and shows no sign of slowing down or diluting her music's considerable power.
 Recommended!

-Stella Chiweshe "Through Mbira" (Anhrefn, 2009)
+Stella Chiweshe "Through Mbira" (Anhrefn Records, 2009)

-Chiwoniso "Rebel Woman" (Cumbancha, 2008)
+Chiwoniso "Rebel Woman" (Cumbancha Records, 2008)

 (Produced by Keith Farquharson)